TomPace101/nanopore_diffusion/notes.md

   - plots from collected results

 In Mesh Generation, right now, I'm using 1 Request for all those steps.
-Yet each is really a different Receiver.
+Yet each is really a different Handler.
 So "mesh generation" is a Composite Request.

 In Simulation, we see that sometimes data is shared between requests.